Martín Menacho

-José Martín Menacho Aguilera (born August 7, 1973 in Santa Cruz de la Sierra) is a retired Bolivian football striker.
+José Martín Menacho Aguilera (born August 7, 1973) is a retired Bolivian football striker.

 Club career

 Nicknamed El Loco, Menacho has developed most of his football career in Liga de Fútbol Profesional Boliviano.
 His former clubs are Destroyers, Blooming, Oriente Petrolero, Wilstermann, Real Potosí, Bolívar, La Paz, Guabirá and Nacional Potosí.
 He also had a brief spell with Peruvian club Sport Ancash in 2005.

 Among his accomplishments, he finished as the top scorer in the 2004 Apertura tournament with 15 goals.

 International career

 Menacho has been capped for the Bolivia national team from 1999 to 2001.
 He represented his country in one FIFA World Cup qualification match and at the 1999 Confederations Cup.